-6.4.2 Most Used Frequencies (Frequency Selection) Feature
+Most Used Frequencies (Frequency Selection) Feature

-This feature can be used to allow operator to choose his most used frequencies from a list of possible frequencies.
-Once these frequencies are selected in the main menu, pressing the "f" pushbutton, user can scroll through them.
-At any time, user can add or remove frequencies from the above list, following the below procedure.
-Maximum frequencies that can be appear in most used frequencies list is 12.
+This feature can be used to allow the operator to choose the most used frequencies from a list of possible frequencies.
+Once these frequencies are selected in the main menu, by pressing the "f" pushbutton, the user can scroll through them.
+At any time the user can add or remove frequencies from the above list, by following the below procedure.
+The maximum number of frequencies that can be activated in most used frequencies list is 12.

-The advantage of this feature is that user can optimize the transmitter and activate at the main menu user's preferred frequencies, instead of having a whole list of frequencies that user has to scroll through.
+The advantage of this feature is that user can work with only their preferred frequencies, instead of having a whole list of frequencies to scroll through.